FailAcademy/learning/wdp-vancouver/_slides/week-02/01a-cli.md

 Never run `rm -rf /` or `rm -rf *` unless you want to delete everything on your computer!

 ---
-class: middle

-## Exercise: Analog CLI
+# Exercise 4

 .condensed[

 1. Navigate to your Desktop
-1. Create a directory called `my_site`
+2. Create a directory called `my_site`
-1. Rename the `my_site` directory `website`
+3. Rename the `my_site` directory `website`
-1. Create an `index.html` file inside of your new directory
+4. Create an `index.html` file inside of your new directory
-1. Create an `assets` sub-directory in there too
+5. Create an `assets` sub-directory in there too
-1. Add a `style.css` file to `assets`
+6. Add a `style.css` file to `assets`
-1. Delete the `assets` folder and its contents
+7. Delete the `assets` folder and its contents
-1. Delete the `index.html` in the root of your `website` directory
+8. Delete the `index.html` in the root of your `website` directory
-1. Delete the `website` directory
+9. Delete the `website` directory
    ]

 ???

-- Get everyone on their feet.
+* Get everyone on their feet.
-- Split the class in to those who are "confident" and "less confident" about the CLI.
+* Split the class in to those who are "confident" and "less confident" about the CLI.
-- Ask the "less confident" people to provide the command for each step.
+* Ask the "less confident" people to provide the command for each step.
 If they can't figure it out, get someone "confident" to answer.

+* Replicate this on Fatboys for a live action version!

 ---
-class: middle

-## Exercise: Live-Action CLI

-Now let's visualize what we just did on the CLI using humans and Fatboys...

-???

-- Pick one of the quiet, "less confident" students to be the CLI
-- Get someone else to be the working directory
-- Fatboys (bean bag chairs) are directories, students are files
-- The CLI executes each command by adding files and folders and moving the working directory

----

-class: middle

-## Customize your Prompt
+# Customize your Prompt

 Add the following to `~/.bash_profile`